K3D-tools/K3D-jupyter/docs/source/why_using_k3d_jupyter/index.rst

 =============================

-K3D-jupyter being an ipywidgets_, it natively contains front-end and back-end.
+K3D-jupyter being an ipywidgets_, it natively contains front-end and back-end. |br|
 The back-end is a Python process where the data is prepared, and the frontend is a JavaScript application with WebGL_ (via `three.js <threejs>`_ and custom `pixel shaders <pixelshaders>`_) access.

 The ipywidgets_ architecture allows for communication of these two parts.
-K3D-jupyter exposes this communication and allows for easy dataset updates on existing plots.
+K3D-jupyter exposes this communication and allows for easy dataset updates on existing plots. |br|
 For example, if :code:`plt_points` is an :ref:`k3d.points <factory.points>` object,
 then a simple assignment on the backend